cryptpad/documentation/www/en/_sources/admin_guide/admin_panel.rst.txt

 In addition to this setting being enabled, the following criteria are required in order to have an instance listed:

-- cryptpad.TLD domains aren't allowed, please use a subdomain instead
 - All :ref:`diagnostic tests <admin_checkup>` must pass
+- Must not use a domain such as cryptpad.TLD as they imply a relationship with the development team and copyright holder (XWiki SAS), please use a subdomain instead
 - The version of CryptPad must be up to date within 90 days of `the latest release <https://github.com/cryptpad/cryptpad/releases>`_
 - Instance information must be provided in the :ref:`General tab <admin_instance_info>`
 - :ref:`admin_telemetry_optout` must be enabled